 History and description

-The first excavations took place in 1937, but it was not until 1960 that the complex was completely dug up.
+The first excavations took place in 1937, but it was not until 1960 that the complex was completely dug up. the ruins had been found by chance during the construction of a new building.

 The reason the Ludus Magnus was built in this exact spot was because it had to be next to the Colosseum.
 The two buildings were connected by a hallway, which led from the underground area of the Colosseum to the south-west corner of the Ludus Magnus.